acep-uaf/the-arctic-program/content/about/index.md

 - Support the diversification of Alaska’s innovation ecosystem through enhanced capacity and whole-of-community engagement.
 - Demonstrate that high penetrations of variable renewable energy on microgrids is both technically and economically feasible as well as broadly replicable.

+### DOD Relevance (?)
+ARCTIC was highlighted in the Navy’s 2021 Blue Arctic strategy as an investment in building public-private partnerships and innovative solutions to help transform operating abilities and regional understanding for Naval forces.

 ### Capacity Building Success and Challenges

 {{< rawhtml >}}